-IMDb TV launched in January of this year under the name “IMDb Freedrive”.
-IMDb TV is a collection of free ad-supported movies and tv shows that you can access without a subscription, you just have to use your IMDb TV login.
-IMDb TV is pretty awesome because it offers new releases and classic blockbuster hits for free.
+IMDb TV launched in January of 2019 under the name “IMDb Freedrive”.
+IMDb TV is a collection of free ad-supported movies and TV shows that you can access without a subscription using your IMDb login.
+IMDb TV is one of the few free services that offers new releases and classic blockbuster hits for free.
 Check out IMDb TV here.

 The Roku Channel

 Xumo is a free, ad-supported, live TV streaming service.
-Xumo is like Pluto TV.
-Both apps have a traditional grid layout with channels to choose from.
 Xumo has some channels you’ll recognize like Fox Sports and NBC, but it’s mostly unknown channels offering some content you’ve heard of and some that sounds like it’s on the sci-fi channel at 4am.
 Check out Xumo here.